Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

 ### Updating minimum requirements

-- Update the `Requires at least` fields in the `/src/mailbiz-tracker-for-woocommerce.php` file.
+Update the "Requires" fields in:

+- `/src/mailbiz-tracker-for-woocommerce.php`
+- `/readme.txt`

 #### Versions used for development